 Incentives & Financial Tools

 DED has recently developed a series of innovative financial tools and incentives to assist companies that are considering locating or expanding in the city.
-In addition, the Commonwealth of Virginia's incentive offerings compliment the City's.
+In addition, the Commonwealth of Virginia's incentive offerings complement the City's.
 Learn more.

 Recent Relocations & Expansions

-From Fortune 500 companies like WestRock relocating to Richmond and companies like CarMax HQ expanding in the city, to Stone Brewing Company choosing Richmond for their new east coast manufacturing and distribution facility, companies are choosing to relocate and expand operations in Richmond.
+From Fortune 500 companies like WestRock relocating to Richmond and companies like CarMax HQ expanding in the city to Stone Brewing Company choosing Richmond for their new east coast manufacturing and distribution facility, companies are choosing to relocate and expand operations in Richmond.

 The greater Richmond region is home to a significant number of Fortune 500 and 1000 companies, and the city is the headquarters for many of them.
 From Dominion Energy, ranked 153 to WestRock to New Market Corporation, Richmond is the choice of top companies.
 Learn more.